NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 ### Step 5.2 Getting the Command Code

-Now that we have the necessary tools, let's see how we can grab one of these commands and use it in our extension.
-The first thing we are going to do is create a cube.
-There are different ways on how to create our cube but for this example we will go to the top bar.
+Now that you have the necessary tools, let's see how you can grab one of these commands and use it in the extension.
+The first thing you are going to do is create a cube.
+There are different ways on how to create the cube but for this example you will go to the top bar.

 ### Step 5.3: Create a Cube

 Select `Create > Mesh > Cube` from the top bar.

-After selecting `Cube` we should see a `Cube` was created in the `Viewport` and a new line added to the `Commands Window`.
+After selecting `Cube` you should see a `Cube` was created in the `Viewport` and a new line added to the `Commands Window`.

 ![spawnprim_tut_gif3](images/spawnprim_tutorial3.gif)